 k) Use an extra space at the scene changes.

-I want to talk a little here about writing and publishing in general.
+A little here about writing and publishing in general.

 A couple of pretty fair PBR bull riders